The good conversationalist.

 Engagement or marriage: “That’s wonderful news!” or “I’m so happy for you.”

-Compliments: Only give compliments when you mean them.
-A sincere, “You did a great job” goes a long way.
-If you receive one, just say “Thank you,” and maybe add something like “I’m glad you think so.”
+Compliments: Only compliment when you are sincere.
+A straightforward, "You did a great job" works wonderfully.
+When someone compliments you, just reply with "Thank you," and maybe add something like "I'm glad you think so."

 Other Examples:

-Pregnancy: “How exciting!”
-But don’t offer advice or share scary stories.
+Pregnancy: "How exciting!"
+But don't advise or tell scary stories.

-Miscarriage: “I’m so sorry.”
-Avoid saying things like “It was meant to be.”
+Miscarriage: "I'm so sorry."
+Don't say things like "It was meant to be."

-Illness: “I’m sorry to hear that.”
-Offer help if you can, and be respectful of privacy.
+Illness: "Sorry to hear that."
+Be helpful if you can, and don't pry.

-Death: A simple “I’m thinking of you” or “I’m so sorry” is enough.
+Death: Only a plain "I'm thinking of you" or "I'm so sorry" is needed.

-Job loss: “That must be tough—let me know if I can help.”
-If you can provide practical support, even better.
+Job loss: "That must be tough—let me know if I can help."
+If you can help practically, even better.

-Depression or addiction: If you’re close, say “I’m here if you want to talk.”
-Respect their privacy and avoid gossiping.
+Depression or addiction: If you're close, say "I'm here if you want to talk."
+Don't gossip.

 "How much did that cost?"

-“I’d rather not talk about that, if you don’t mind.”
+"I'd rather not discuss that, if you don't mind."

-Or use light humor to deflect and then change the subject.
+Or deflect using light humor and then change the subject.

 "When are you getting married/having kids?"